etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-navigation-bar-component.md

       }
     }

-###  Creating a template
+###  Creating a Template

 The template contains the actual javascript.
 A template consists of two parts:

-  1. a template file (the template source) ending on ftl (a  freemarker  extension) which is located in the source tree (in the classpath).
+  1. a template file (the template source) ending on `.FTL` (a [freemarker]() extension) which is located in the source tree (in the classpath).
   2. a record in the template table

-The template is a powerful mechanism of the Openbravo system as it makes it possible to combine dynamic generated information and allows overriding of templates by other modules.
+The template is a powerful mechanism of Etendo as it makes it possible to combine dynamic generated information and allows overriding of templates by other modules.

-####  The template source
+####  The Template Source

-To create the template for your navigation bar component, create a ftl file in the source tree of your module.
-The ftl file should contain plain javascript with possible freemarker constructs to read information from the component.
+To create the template for your navigation bar component, create a `.FTL` file in the source tree of your module.
+The `.FTL` file should contain plain javascript with possible freemarker constructs to read information from the component.
 The javascript should create one Smartclient canvas or a javascript array with Smartclient canvas instances.

-As an example, the hello world template can be found in the org.openbravo.client.application.examples.templates  package, it creates a button which can be clicked to say hello.
+As an example, the hello world template can be found in the `org.openbravo.client.application.examples.templates` package, it creates a button which can be clicked to say hello.
 The content of the template is this:

     /* jslint */
     isc.Button.create({